 These shares are known as unvested shares.
 The buyback right extinguishes over time (or upon fulfilment of certain conditions).

 Shares released from this buyback right are known as vested shares.
 This mechanism is sometimes known as reverse vesting, as opposed to the grant of a share option, which is forward vesting.

-Share vesting enables a senior employee or an important advisor to have equity immediately upon coming on board, but the company still retains control over those shares by way of a right to buy back and, in this way, the company keeps the employee or advisor on board until the end of the vesting period.
-This is how share vesting works.
+Share vesting enables a senior employee or an advisor to have equity immediately upon coming on board.
+However, the company still retains control over those shares by way of a right to buy back, and, in this way, the company keeps the employee or advisor on board until the end of the vesting period.

 Step 1: Check your company’s Articles of Association/Constitution

-Check if the constitutional document of the company restricts buyback of its own shares.
-If it does, you may build in some appropriate mechanisms in your Share Vesting Agreement, or you may consider another form of rewarding your team (for example a Share Option Plan).
+If it does, you may build in some appropriate mechanisms in your Share Vesting Agreement or consider another form of rewarding your team (for example, a Share Option Plan).

 Step 2: Create a Share Vesting Agreement

 Create and sign the Share Vesting Agreement.
 After signing, the following will take place:

 - The employee/consultant pays for the shares on the “Purchase Date” that you set in the agreement;